Alexander Animalu: Early career in United Kingdom and America

+In 1970, he got an appointment at Drexel University in Philadelphia where he became an associate professor of physics.
+Among other activities, Prof. Animalu was consulting for the US Army Materials Research Laboratory at Watertown, Massachusetts while continuing his research activities in diverse fields.
+On invitation from Herbert Zeiger in 1972, he joined the prestigious Lincoln Laboratory, Massachusetts Institute of Technology (M.I.T.), at Lexington, MA, as a research physicist.

 Later career in Nigeria

 He was invited to become a professor of physics in 1976 in the Department of Physics and Astronomy, University of Nigeria, Nsukka by his former lecturer and the then Vice-Chancellor of the university, Professor Emeritus James Ezeilo.
 The former Nigerian President, Chief Olusegun Obasanjo, presented him with the Nigerian National Order of Merit (NNOM) award for Basic Science in 2000.
 He rose in academic positions becoming Head of Department of Physics, UNN in 1981 and 1994 and Dean, Faculty of the Physical Sciences, UNN.
 His proposal to the Federal Government of Nigeria led to the establishment of a Centre for Energy Research and Development in the UNN in 1980.
 He became the first substantive Chairman of its Governing Board in 1989.
 The idea for a National Mathematical Center in Nigeria was hatched by Professor Emeritus Ezeilo and Animalu.
 He was the 1990 Ahiajoku lecturer, the highest Igbo academic privilege given to such scholars as Professor Chinua Achebe and Professor Onwumechili.

 With Willy Umezinwa he co-authored the 1968 book Asp, From African Symbols to Physics'.
 Animalu has more than 100 scholarly articles to his credit.

 He was honoured with the position of Emeritus Professor of the University of Nigeria in 2006.
 He is also chairman/CEO, Institute for Basic Research (Nigeria Division) and a Knight of St. Christopher (KSC).